-The top 10 job search engines include Indeed, CareerBuilder, LinkedIn, Glassdoor, and SimplyHired… plus 5 more.
+The top 10 job search engines include Indeed, CareerBuilder, LinkedIn, Glassdoor, and SimplyHired and 5 more.

-In this article, we’ll walk you through the pros and cons of each so you can decide which job search engines YOU should use to get the most interviews.
+In this article, I’ll walk you through the pros and cons of each so you can decide which job search engines YOU should use to get the most interviews.

 After that, we’ll also cover niche job boards, which can help you find job postings in your specific industry with much less competition than the big job search engines.